cheshire-cat-ai/docs/mkdocs/technical/plugins/forms.md

 # 📋 Forms

-Forms are Particular Tools useful to collect users' information during the given conversation!
+Forms are Particular Tools useful for collecting user information during a conversation!

 ## How the Forms work

-Imagine a scenario where you need to create an Order system for a pizzeria, using only the conversation of the user.
-The user must provide 3 information:
+Imagine a scenario where you need to create an Order system for a pizzeria, using only the conversation with the user.
+The user must provide three pieces of information:

-1. Type of pizza, must be a string in a restrictive set
+1. Type of pizza: must be a string from a predifined set.
-2. Phone number, must be 10 numbers long and restrictive to a specific dialling code
+2. Phone number: must be 10 digits long and follow a specific dialing code.
-3. Address, must be a valid address of "Milano"
+3. Address: must be a valid address in "Milano".

-How can I resolve this problem?
-Well, these type of information are **very specific**:
+How can we resolve this problem?
+Well, these types of information are **very specific** and they need:

-- need [**validators**](https://docs.pydantic.dev/latest/concepts/validators/#field-validators) (Phone numbers can be of different structure based on the country, the pizzeria has a menu of pizzas, you can deliver only in a certain area of the city)
+- [**Validators:**](https://docs.pydantic.dev/latest/concepts/validators/#field-validators) We need validators to ensure the data is correct (e.g., phone numbers can vary by country, the pizzeria has a specific menu of pizzas, and delivery is restricted to certain areas of the city).
-- **can be provided in different orders** (A user can give the address before the type of pizza!).
+- **Flexible Sequence**: The information can be provided in any order during the conversation (e.g., a user might give the address before mentioning the type of pizza).

-This is where the forms comes handy!
+This is where Forms come in handy!

 ## Implementation